Y3llow45/MachineLearning-NeuralNetwork-stuff/README.md

 A preprocessing pipeline handles missing values, encodes categorical features, and scales the data.
 The tuned RandomForestClassifier achieves 81% accuracy on the test set.

 **Linear Regression** - Model that uses linear regression to predict student's test score based on how many hours they studied.

+**K-Nearest Neighbors** - Classification algorithm which uses Euclidean distance formula to categorize data into classes.